snakster/cpp.react/README.md

 # Introduction
 Cpp.React is an experimental [Reactive Programming](http://en.wikipedia.org/wiki/Reactive_programming) library for C++11.

 It provides abstractions to simplify the implementation of reactive behaviour.

-To react to changing data, variables can be declared in terms of functions that calcuate their values, rather than manipulating them directly.
+To react to changing data, reactive variables are declared in terms of functions that calcuate their values, rather than manipulating them directly.
 A runtime engine will automatically handle the change propagation by re-calculating data if its dependencies have been modified.

 To react to events, event streams are provided as composable first class objects with value semantics.

 For seamless integration with existing code, _reactive domains_ encapsulate a reactive sub-system, with an input interface to trigger changes imperatively, and an output interface to apply side effects.
-Inside of a reactive domain functional purity is maintained, which allows the easier reasoning about program behaviour and implicit parallelism.

-As an alternative to implementing change propagation or callback-based approaches manually, Cpp.React offers the following benefits:
+As an alternative to implementing change propagation or callback-based approaches manually, using Cpp.React results in less boilerplate code and better scalability due to the guarentee of avoiding unnecessary recalculations and glitches.
-* Less boilerplate code;
-* consistent updating without redundant calculations or glitches;
-* implicit parallelism.
+Furthermore, since functional purity is maintained in each reactive domain, the propagation engine can safely support implicit parallelism for the updating process.
+Behind the scenes, task-based programming and dynamic chunking based on collected timing data are employed to optimize parallel utilization.

 # Documentation
 The documentation is still incomplete, but it already contains plenty of useful information and examples.